 Changes Made:

-– startLineLogin(): Specified mypage.html as the redirect_uri
+– startLineLogin(): Specify mypage.html as redirect_uri

 – showLoginScreen() / showAuthContent(): Screen switching functions

-Increased each chapter in fortune_prompts.py from 800 to 1200 characters, max_tokens from 5000 to 8000, and timeout from 120s to 180s.
-Already deployed in Rev18 and carried over to Rev19.
+Each chapter in fortune_prompts.py increased from 800 characters to 1200 characters, max_tokens from 5000 to 8000, and timeout from 120s to 180s.
+Deployed in Rev18 and carried over to Rev19.

 Mistakes Made